shibo769/UHDmedi/README.md

 This model accommodates **treatment-mediator interactions** ($\gamma_1 \neq \gamma_0$), meaning the effect of mediators on $ Y $ depends on treatment status, and **treatment-covariate interactions** ($\beta_1 \neq \beta_0$), allowing covariates to have different influences on the outcome under treatment and control.
 Such flexibility is essential for capturing heterogeneous treatment effects in high-dimensional settings.

-For detailed estimation procedure of mediation functional and effects, please see Section 3 and Appendix in [this paper](https://arxiv.org/pdf/2412.08827).
+For detailed estimation procedure of mediation functional and effects, please see Section 3 and Appendix in [](https://arxiv.org/pdf/2412.08827).

 ## Example Usage